albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 The flight planning Dock Window contains the four tabs: ``Flight Plan``, ``Flight Plan Remarks``, ``Fuel Report`` (:doc:`AIRCRAFTPERF`) and ``Current Performance`` (:doc:`AIRCRAFTPERFCOLL`).

-Upper Part
+See chapter :doc:`ROUTECALC` for more information about calculation flight plans.

+Header
 ~~~~~~~~~~
+.. role:: error-style
+.. role:: warning-style

 The top shows a label that contains departure, departure position
 (parking, runway or helipad), destination, flight plan distance,
 traveling time, used procedures (SID, STAR, approach and transitions) as
-well as flight plan type.
+well as flight plan type and more.

-The label also displays error messages if, for example, the runway of a
+The label also displays :error-style:`red error messages` if, for example, the runway of a
 STAR differs from the runway of the following approach procedure.

 Traveling time is only shown if a valid aircraft performance profile is